tzolic/tzolic.github.io/README.md

 1. Modify `index.html` and `style.css` to reflect your personal branding
 2. Update `projects.json` with your own projects
-3. Connect a Google Sheet to the portfolio website for realtime data storage when user sends contact form
+3. Connect a Google Sheet to the portfolio website for realtime data storage and automatic email notification for each new contact form submissions

 - Create a Google Sheet
-- Rename the sheet (not the title) to 'portfolio contact'
+- Rename the sheet (the title doesn't really matter) to 'portfolio contact'
 - Name the header of your sheets by filling up the first row with names that matches the 'name' identifier in `index.html`

 ```html